 Is any of the characters/incidents in your book influenced by real life people or circumstances?

-I based some of Devon’s back story on my own life.
-Even now, parts of the story are difficult for me to read because it is ripe with so many memories.
-Some of those memories are painful.
 Originally, Devon and Paige, the main characters of my story, were based on two people I knew in high school.
 One was a girl who was very smart, but who everyone seemed to hate for some reason.
 The other was a boy who seemed hell-bent on getting her attention only to be rebuffed and ignored.
-I used these two people to form the bare elements of my characters, but after some development, the characters kind of took a life of their own. ”

 What was the biggest challenge while writing the book?

 I would say getting a chapter to my liking.
 It’s not abnormal for me to take a month on a chapter for this reason.
 I would have to have every chapter, every sentence, just the way that I wanted it.
 Sometimes I was hit with inspiration at a restaurant or sitting on a bus, I would write down the idea or thought, and it would come out just right.
 Sometimes the notes would get lost (thankful, I now bring a notebook and pen with me everywhere).
 I would literally turn the place up-side-down to find those notes again.
 I can never duplicate the words the way I wanted the first time.
-I have learned to get over this, albeit slowly, and accept nothing will come out perfectly or just the way I want it.

 Did you ever suffer writer's block?
 If yes, what did you do to get over it?